ppaez/pyramid/docs/quickref.rst

 1. Display login

-2. Get login values after submit
+2. Get login values after submit, authenticate:

-   2.1 If authentication is successful return to the referrer,
+   2.1 If successful return to the referrer

-   2.2 If authentication failed display login with 'login failed' text
+   2.2 If failed display login with 'login failed' text

 ::